silversub/terraform/tutorials/multi_region_web_apps.md

       ```
       {: codeblock}

-With your Terraform project directory set up, you can continue to set up your [Ansible work environment](#setup_ansible).
+With your Terraform project directory set up, you can continue to set up your Ansible work environment in Lesson 2.

 ## Lesson 2: Setting up Ansible
 {: #setup_ansible}